New York Case Highlights Unexpected Financial Risks After Divorce

 Under New York law, once the woman’s divorce was finalized, her then ex-husband could no longer be considered a beneficiary.
 However, the divorce did not mean that her former father-in-law was also cut out of the will.
 Despite the home having been in the woman’s family for generations, a lower court recently upheld the 1996 Last Will & Testament and ruled that the former father-in-law was the legitimate beneficiary of the house.
 That decision is now being appealed by the woman’s family.

-This case is a reminder of just how complicated legal and financial issues surrounding divorce can become.
-As USA Today reports, one of the biggest money mistakes people going through a divorce make is focusing on short-term goals at the expense of long-term ones.
+This case is a reminder of just how complicated legal and financial issues surrounding dissolution can become.
+As USA Today reports, one of the biggest money mistakes people going through a dissolution make is focusing on short-term goals at the expense of long-term ones.

 Just as expert financial help is so important during divorce, so too is qualified legal advice.
 As the above New York case shows, a seemingly minor point of law can end up having major consequences for families.